-- A communication that is filled with information to help keep you well. - WW® Members are entitled to a coupon book which gives them one 13-consecutive-week membership, including registration fee, per calendar year.
-Meals are not covered.
-Replacement of lost or stolen coupons is not included.
-We cover WW online memberships through the Benefit Bank.
-For more information, see "Benefit Bank" in this chart. - Health/wellness education classes Members must receive services from network providers and may pay a copayment depending on the type of class and its location. - Case Management and Disease Case Management programs are available for members with chronic conditions such as diabetes, coronary artery disease and asthma. - An Infusion Drug program is available for members with infusion drug therapies to help ensure that infusion drugs are administered in the most appropriate and convenient setting for the member.
+- A communication that is filled with information to help keep you well. - Health/wellness education classes Members must receive services from network providers. - Case Management and Disease Case Management programs are available for members with chronic conditions such as diabetes, chronic obstructive pulmonary disease, coronary artery disease and asthma. - An Infusion Drug program is available for members with infusion drug therapies to help ensure that infusion drugs are administered in the most appropriate and convenient setting for the member.

-For more information on any of these health and wellness education programs, call Customer Service at the number on the back cover of this document.
+For more information on any of these health and wellness education programs, call Enrollee Services at the number on the back cover of this document.